madeindra/golang-websocket/README.md

 ## Project Structure
 ```
+cmd
+└── main
-main.go
+    └── main.go
-go.mod
-handler
+internal
+└── websocket
     └── handler.go
-model
-└── model.go
+    └── server.go
 ```
 ### Main files
 **main.go**: the main file to be executed.

-**go.mod**: go module file.

 ### Handler

 **handler.go**: handles open/close connection & pass the message to model.

-### Model
+### Server
-**model.go**: runs specific action according to the client message, also containes functions that needed by the server to work properly as a websocket server.
+**server.go**: runs specific action according to the client message, also containes functions that needed by the server to work properly as a websocket server.

 ## Further Work